qingqingqingli/philosophers/wiki.md

 - Each philosopher should be a process and the main process should not be a philosopher.

 ### process threading
+- With `fork()`, you create a new process.
+You create concurrency and isolation.
+When one process fails, the other process is usually fine.
+Both processes have their only memory spaces.

+- With `threads`, you can get concurrency without isolation.
+Threads have different call stacks but they are in the same memory space.
+One thread can write into the memory space of another thread, which makes it easier to communicate between threads.
+It is both a blessing and curse.

+- `POSIX threads`.
+The `Portable Operating System Interface` (POSIX) is a family of standards specified by the IEEE Computer Society for maintaining compatibility between operating systems.
+A single process can contain multiple threads, all of which are executing the same program.
+These threads share the same global memory (data and heap segments), but each thread has its own stack (automatic variables).

+- POSIX requires that threads `share a range of attributes` (e.g., process ID, parent process ID) and have `distinct attributes` for each thread (e.g., thread ID, errno variable)

+- **Pthreads function return values**: Most pthreads functions return 0 on success, and an error number on failure.

+- **Thread IDs**: Each of the threads in a process has a unique thread identifier (stored in the type `pthread_t`).
+This identifier is returned to the caller of `pthread_create`, and a thread can obtain its own thread identifier using `pthread_self`.

+- On Linux, programs that use the Pthreads API should be compiled using `cc -pthread`.

 ### mutex